deffcolony/boilerplates/packer/proxmox/readme.md

 This directory contains Packer templates for building Proxmox virtual machine images.
 The templates are pre-configured for specific Ubuntu server versions and variations.

+## Prerequisites

+Before using these Packer templates, ensure that you have the following prerequisites in place:

+- [Packer:](https://developer.hashicorp.com/packer/downloads) Install Packer on your local machine.
+Refer to the Packer website for installation instructions specific to your operating system.
+- [Proxmox:](https://www.proxmox.com/en/downloads) Set up a Proxmox environment with valid credentials to access and manage Proxmox virtual machines.

 ## Contents

 The following items are included in this directory: